cloudfoundry-community-attic/bosh-bootstrap/README.md

-# Stark & Wayne's Bosh Bootstrapper
+# Bosh Bootstrap

 In order to deploy CloudFoundry, and a growing number of other complex systems, you will need a BOSH.
 BOSH provides a complete lifecycle manager/deployer for complex systems.
 CloudFoundry is a very complex system when it comes to deployment/upgrades.

+Bosh's primary role is orchestration of servers, their persistent storage and networking.
+It also includes its own packaging and configuration management systems.

+Bosh can run on AWS, modern OpenStack, vSphere 5+ and latest vCloud.
+New infrastructures are being added regularly.

-The Stark & Wayne Bosh Bootstrapper is the simplest way to get a Micro BOSH running, to upgrade an existing Micro BOSH, and to delete it if you change your mind.
+Bosh Bootstrap is the simplest way to get a Micro BOSH running and upgrade/destroy it over time.
+It attempts to auto-detect your infrastructure preferences and asks questions for any information it cannot determine.

-Bootstrap a Micro BOSH universe from one CLI command.
-Also allows SSH access and the ability to delete created Micro BOSHes.
+It also performs the task as fast as it is possible.
+On AWS, if a public AMI has been published for your requested region then it will use that (currently: us-east-1/Virginia).

 ```
-$ bosh-bootstrap deploy
+$ bosh bootstrap deploy
-Creating inception VM...
+Auto-detected infrastructure API credentials at ~/.fog (override with $FOG)
+1. AWS (default)
+2. AWS (starkandwayne)
+3. Alternate credentials
+Choose infrastructure:  2

+1. *US East (Northern Virginia) Region (us-east-1)
+2. US West (Oregon) Region (us-west-2)
+3. US West (Northern California) Region (us-west-1)
+4. EU (Ireland) Region (eu-west-1)
+5. Asia Pacific (Singapore) Region (ap-southeast-1)
+6. Asia Pacific (Sydney) Region (ap-southeast-2)
+7. Asia Pacific (Tokyo) Region (ap-northeast-1)
+8. South America (Sao Paulo) Region (sa-east-1)
+Choose AWS region: 1

+Auto-detected public AMI for us-east-1: ami-5bf231

+Generating ~/.bosh-bootstrap/universes/aws-us-east-1/micro_bosh.yml...
-Creating micro BOSH VM...
+Deploying micro BOSH server...
+bosh micro deploy ami-5bf231

-$ bosh-bootstrap ssh
+$ bosh bootstrap ssh
-Open SSH tunnel to inception VM...
+SSH to micro BOSH server...

 $ bosh-bootstrap delete
 Deleting micro BOSH VM...